FranckFreiburger/module-invalidate/README.md

 ```

 #### `module.invalidateByPath(path)`
 Invalidates the specified module by its path (same syntax and context than `require()`).
-The module should have been flagged as invalidable using `module.invaluable`.
+The module should have been flagged as invalidable using `module.invalidable`.

 ##### Example:
 ```JavaScript